 If the managed location is OneDrive, the app must be targeted by the app protection policy deployed to the end user.

 The Office mobile apps currently only support SharePoint Online and not SharePoint on-premises.

 Why is a managed location (i.e. OneDrive) needed for Office?

 Intune marks all data in the app as either "corporate" or "personal."
 Data is considered "corporate" when it originates from a business location.
 For the Office apps, Intune considers the following as business locations: email (Exchange) or cloud storage (OneDrive app with a OneDrive for Business account).

 What are the additional requirements to use Skype for Business?

 See Skype for Business license requirements.
-For Skype for Business (SfB) hybrid and on-prem configurations, see Hybrid Modern Auth for SfB and Exchange goes GA and Modern Auth for SfB OnPrem with Azure AD, respectively.
+For Skype for Business (SfB) hybrid and on-premises configurations, see Hybrid Modern Auth for SfB and Exchange goes GA and Modern Auth for SfB on-premises with Microsoft Entra ID, respectively.